 - Records of any pending or current property-related litigation

 Investing in a rental property of any kind can be a lucrative endeavor.
 That said, comprehensive knowledge of the local market is critical to making the best choice in property opportunities.
-Mixed-use real estate offers many options for the savvy investor with excellent ROI potential.
+Mixed-use real estate investments offer many options for the savvy landlord with excellent ROI potential.